ballerina-platform/ballerina-spec/beps/openapi-dependabot/1416_ai_driven_dependabot_for_openapi_connectors.md

 ##### 3.3 Vendor Docs Collection (Multiple Specs in One Page)

-Used for APIs like Candid , where one page contains multiple OpenAPI specs.
+Used for APIs like Candid, where one page contains multiple OpenAPI specs.
 Special case for the project scope.

 ```json
 "location": {